ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._14_Missing_Data_and_Other_Opportunities.md

 Now we're ready to fit some models.
 In brms, there are at least two ways to accommodate measurement error in the criterion.
 The first way uses the `se()` syntax, following the form `response | se(se_response, sigma = TRUE)`.
 In this form, `se` stands for standard error, the loose frequentist analogue to the Bayesian posterior *SD*.
 Unless you're fitting a meta-analysis on summary information, make sure to specify `sigma = TRUE`.
 Without that you'll have no estimate for $\sigma$!
 For more information on the `se()` method, go to the [brms reference manual](https://cran.r-project.org/web/packages/brms/brms.pdf) and find the *Additional response information* subsection of the *brmsformula* section.

 The second way uses the `mi()` syntax, following the form `response | mi(se_response)`.
 This follows a missing data logic, resulting in Bayesian missing data imputation for the criterion values.
-The `mi()` syntax is based on the newer missing data capabilities for brms and has not found its way into the reference manual, yet.
+The `mi()` syntax is based on the newer missing data capabilities for brms.
 We'll explain it a little more in the second half of this chapter.

 We'll start off useing both methods.
 Our first model, `b14.1_se`, will follow the `se()` syntax; the second model, `b14.1_mi`, will follow the `mi()` syntax.